Free Amsterdam Walking Tours: Are They Worth It?

-By joining the tours put on by these companies tourists are actively contributing to what many locals consider to be the ‘destruction’ of downtown Amsterdam.
+By joining tours organized by such companies, tourists actively contribute to what the majority of locals consider to be the ‘destruction’ of Amsterdam’s historic city center.

 Free Walking Tour: What’s The Catch?

-Yes, people always ask: “Are these walking tours really free?”
+People always ask: “Are these ‘free Amsterdam walking tours’ really free?”

 Indeed they are.